 I had a smaller group than usual for Thanksgiving this year.
 In the afternoon, I posted on Facebook that I was pretty much done with all my prep and all I had to do was nothing until the turkey came out of the oven.
 I had a few comments asking me to do a blog post on how I managed that and thought that was a great idea!

 I used to be so stressed out cooking holiday meals that by the time everything was ready to eat, I was worn out and didn’t even feel like eating.
 Not so anymore.
 Through the years, I have come up with several tricks that work for me and I’m sure they will help you out too!

 So now that we have all made it through Thanksgiving, it’s time to turn our attentions to Christmas.
 It’s such a busy time of year… shopping, cleaning, baking, decorating, wrapping, etc. etc. etc.

 I have a pretty big group coming for Christmas but I’m confident that I will still have time to watch “Chef’s Table” for a while in the afternoon because I will have everything done!
 (Yes I am a geek, I watch cooking shows in the middle of cooking the largest meal of the year! 🙂 )

 So I want to take you through the process.
 First and foremost, make lists!!

 Once your menu list is made, go through all of the recipes.
 Add the ingredients you don’t normally have in your pantry to the list.
-I keep my shopping list on a free App on my smartphone.
-The reason for this is that before smartphones, I would leave the list on the refrigerator, in the car or lost somewhere in the bottom of the black hole that is my purse!
+I keep my shopping list on Alexa, on my phone.
+The reason for this is that before smartphones, I would leave the list on the refrigerator, in the car, or lost somewhere in the bottom of the black hole that is my purse!

 As you purchase items, cross them off of the list.
 You can purchase the non-perishable items well in advance and not have to worry about them!
 In this case, I just bought the turkey, almonds and cranberries because they were on sale.
 Dry sherry is a pantry item for me.